-Nature or Gravity of the Timing: Pattern or Practice: Relevance: Relevance:
+Nature or Grav Timing: Pattern or Practice: Relevance:

-Conduc • Sne ecify wh 0 (Defined as two or Whether the
+Conduct: Specify when the 0 (Defined as two or Whether the

-- • '

-(Include only mi isconduct) misco onauct o occurred more incidents misconduct is one
+(Include only mi - - occurred more incidents misconduct is one

-within the last 3 that if committed
+sconduct) inisconduct occurred within the last 3 that if committed

 years) while enrolled in

 Job Corps would

 interfere with the

 maintenance of

 sound discipline.

 Include a brief Note the Less 1-2 2 or Indicate whether a Refer to Job Corps

 description of most than yrs. more pattern exists or student conduct

-the conduct relevant 1 yr.
-5 yrs. whether the conduct expectations
+the conduct relevant 1 yr. yrs. whether the conduct expectations

-facts 5-~1 is so serious that one (Exhibit 2-1) to
+facts - is so serious that one (Exhibit 2-1) to

-14015 incident causes connect the
+incident causes connect the

 alarm (for example, relevance of the

 recent acts of misconduct to the

 violence, severe acts acts prohibited on

 of violence, recent center

-incidents of
+incidents of contor

 possession of a

-weapon, etc.)
+-

 1 st Incident: weapon, etc.)

+1 st Incident:

 2 nd Incident:

 3 rd Incident:

 4 th Incident: